 Role of the 3 Grapes in Sauternes Wine

-Sémillon is the most widely-planted grape variety in Sauternes, accounting for around 80% of all plantings.
+Sémillon is the most widely-planted grape variety in Sauternes sweet wine, accounting for around 80% of all plantings.
 It has a thick skin and high sugar content, making it ideal for developing botrytis cinerea or noble rot.

 Role of Sémillon